royjvina/2800_202410_DTC_01/README.md

   - **Delete Expense:** Remove an expense from the group.

 - **Insight Feature:**
-  - **Expense Insights:** View insights into your spending habits categorized by different types of expenses.
+  - **Expense Insights:** View insights for your spending habits categorized by different types of expenses.
   - **Historical Data:** Analyze your spending over different time periods.

 - **Settings:**